Until We are Free: Reflections on Black Lives Matter in Canada

 Review by Helen Kennedy

 White supremacy and colonialism aim to erase the political, social and cultural history of Indigenous and Black lives on Turtle Island.
 The publication of Until We are Free: Reflections on Black Lives Matter in Canada exposes and reclaims rich layers of information that document the liberation struggles of these two groups north of the 49th parallel.
-This collection of essays also records the beginnings of Black Lives Matter—Toronto (BLMTO), the first branch outside the United States and the beginning of the global BLM movement which has exploded since the murder of Floyd George in May by Minneapolis police.
+This collection of essays also records the beginnings of Black Lives Matter—Toronto (BLMTO), the first branch outside the United States and the beginning of the global BLM movement which has exploded since the murder of George Floyd in May by Minneapolis police.

 Editors Rodney Diverlus, Sandy Hudson and Syrus Marcus Ware, core and founding members of BLMTO, share their wealth of knowledge on how the Black community – including Black trans, queer and Muslim people and Black people with disabilities – come together to organize effectively against police violence and systemic racism.
 They have also curated essays from Indigenous and Black activists and artists that outline how to build effective coalitions to disrupt the Canadian colonial project, how to abolish the prison industrial complex and the school-to-prison pipeline, and how to nurture and support activists within the movement.